-4. If a procedure is defined to produce any results, then invoking the procedure will implicitly cause the results to be put on the stack when the procedure is finished.
+- 4. If a procedure is defined to produce any results, then invoking the procedure will implicitly cause the results to be put on the stack when the procedure is finished.
 For example, if the numbers 3 and 4 are on the stack, and the addition procedure + runs, then the procedure, when it has finished, will replace the top two items on the stack with the single result, the number 7.
-So the instruction finishes.
-Because it has an "output" local variable in the header line, i.e. "total", then Pop-11 will ensure that just before the procedure finishes the value of the variable will be put on the stack.
+So the instruction - 3 + 4 => is equivalent to these four instructions procedure finishes the value of the variable will be put on the stack.